- About IIAS

 E-mail:yujiechen@as.edu.tw

-Dr. Yu-Jie Chen is an Associate Research Professor at the Institutum Iurisprudentiae, Academia Sinica in Taiwan, and a Non-resident Affiliated Scholar at the U.S.-Asia Law Institute at NYU School of Law.
-She works in the fields of international law and human rights, with a research focus on China, Taiwan, cross-Strait relations, and Hong Kong.
+Dr. Yu-Jie Chen is Associate Research Professor at the Institutum Iurisprudentiae, Academia Sinica, Taiwan, and a Non-Resident Affiliated Scholar at the U.S.-Asia Law Institute, NYU School of Law.
+She also teaches public international law at National Chengchi University.
+Her research focuses on international law and human rights, with particular attention to China, Taiwan, cross-Strait relations, and Hong Kong.

-Dr. Chen holds a J.S.D. and an LL.M. from NYU School of Law, as well as an LL.M. and an LL.B. from National Chengchi University in Taiwan.
+Dr. Chen holds a J.S.D. and an LL.M. from NYU School of Law, and an LL.M. and LL.B. from National Chengchi University.
 She was an inaugural Global Academic Fellow at the University of Hong Kong Faculty of Law and previously served as a research scholar at NYU’s U.S.-Asia Law Institute.
-Her professional background includes advocacy with Human Rights in China and legal practice at the Taipei-based international law firm Lee and Li.
-She was born and raised in Taiwan.
+Before entering academia, she worked in human rights advocacy at Human Rights in China and practiced law at Lee and Li, a Taipei-based international law firm.